citusdata/pg_shard-old/README.md

 * Unique constraints on columns other than the partition key, or foreign key constraints.
 * Distributed `JOIN`s also aren't supported in `pg_shard` - If you'd like to run complex analytic queries, please consider upgrading to CitusDB.

-For the second group, we have a list of features that are easier to add.
+Besides these limitations, we have a list of features that we're looking to add.
 Instead of prioritizing this list ourselves, we decided to keep an open discussion on GitHub issues and hear what you have to say.
 So, if you have a favorite feature missing from `pg_shard`, please do get in touch!